-Strongly Bupport Naither support or oppose Oppose Strongly Total Post Disseter School Arrangements - Establish reciprocal arrangements with other school districts for getting students back into classes during extended recovery periods.
-9.62% 71.15% 37 17.31% 1.92% 0% 0 52 Potential Financial impact of Recent Storms - Provide a reference point; ask the Tax Assessor if he can provide a figure for the lost property value resulting from Tropical Storm Irene and Storm Sandy and the potential lost tax revenue if the structures are not restored before the next taxing period.
-21.57% 58.86% 29 19.81% 1.90% 0% 0 51 Potential Financial impact of Probable Events - Estimate the municipal tax revenue that could potentially be lost in various events to provide the Board of Selectmen and Board of Finance with an idea of how large "Inline" locome and maximum output."
-To perspherase forces: First Es 10.37% 61.22% 30 18.37% 2.04% 0% 49 Forest Management Plan - Hire a consulting forester to establish a forest management plan to enable ability of firefighters to access forest fires during periods of drought.
-7.69% 38.46% 20 40.38% 21 9.62% 3.65% 52 Park Maintainer - Fund a dedicated Park Maintainer to act as steward of public open apaces, including parks, forests, drainage basins, conservation essements, coastal access points, and forests, and to mitigate Nils at Town-owned properties.
+Strongly Bupport Naither support or oppose Оррова Strongly Total Post Dissater School Arrangements - Establish reciprocal arrangements with other school districts for getting students back into classes during extended recovery periods.
+9.62% 71.15% 37 17.31% 1.92% 0% 0 52 Potential Financial impact of Recent Blorms - Provide a reference point; ask the Tax Assessor if he can provide a figure for the lost property value resulting from Tropical Storm Irene and Storm Sandy and the potential lost tax revenue if the structures are not restored before the next taxing period.
+21.57% 58.86% 29 19,61% 1.90% 0% 0 51 Potential Financial impact of Probable Events - Estimate the municipal tax revenue that could potentially be lost in various events to provide the Board of Selectmen and Board of Finance with an idea of how large a "rainy day" faind might be necessary to cover that post disester period when there would be "minimal income and maximum output" (by persphese former First Belactmen, Michael Peace) of public though at all levies of government.
+10.37% 61.22% 30 18.37% 2.04% 0% 49 Forest Management Plan - Hire a consulting forester to establish a forest management plan to enable ability of firelighters to access forest fires during periods of drought.
+7.69% 30.40% 20 40.38% 21 9.62% 3.85% 52 Park Maintainer - Fund a dedicated Park Maintainer to act as steward of public open apaces, including parks, forests, drainage basins, conservation essements, coastal access points, and forests, and to mitigate Nits at Town-owned properties.
 17.31% 26.92% 14 42.31% 22 7.69% 5.77% 3 52